For additional information on tuning these settings, see Section 29.4.

 - wal_buffers (integer)

 The amount of shared memory used for WAL data that has not yet been written to disk.
 The default setting of -1 selects a size equal to 1/32nd (about 3%) of shared_buffers, but not less than 64kB nor more than the size of one WAL segment, typically 16MB.
 This value can be set manually if the automatic choice is too large or too small, but any positive value less than 32kB will be treated as 32kB.
 This parameter can only be set at server start.

 The contents of the WAL buffers are written out to disk at every transaction commit, so extremely large values are unlikely to provide a significant benefit.
 However, setting this value to at least a few megabytes can improve write performance on a busy server where many clients are committing at once.
 The auto-tuning selected by the default setting of -1 should give reasonable results in most cases.

 - wal_writer_delay (integer)

-Specifies how often the WAL writer flushes WAL.
-After flushing WAL it sleeps for wal_writer_delay milliseconds, unless woken up by an asynchronously committing transaction.
-If the last flush happened less than wal_writer_delay milliseconds ago and less than wal_writer_flush_after bytes of WAL have been produced since, then WAL is only written to the operating system, not flushed to disk.
+Specifies the delay between activity rounds for the WAL writer.
+In each round the writer will flush WAL to disk.
+It then sleeps for wal_writer_delay milliseconds, and repeats.
 The default value is 200 milliseconds (200ms).
 Note that on many systems, the effective resolution of sleep delays is 10 milliseconds; setting wal_writer_delay to a value that is not a multiple of 10 might have the same results as setting it to the next higher multiple of 10.
 This parameter can only be set in the postgresql.conf file or on the server command line.